Records raise new questions about FBI’s Michael Flynn investigation

 FLYNN LAWYER AT WAR WITH MUELLER TEAM, ACCUSING PROSECUTORS OF ‘MALEVOLENT CONDUCT’

-The records also indicate that Flynn reported, on two separate occasions, in the days leading up to his White House firing that FBI agents had told him the bureau investigation was over or being closed out.
+The records also indicate that Flynn reported, on two separate occasions, in the days leading up to his White House firing that FBI agents told him the bureau investigation was over or being closed out.

 Both incidents raise questions over the underlying offense that formed the basis for the initial FBI and DOJ investigation into Flynn.

-The retired general was later fired by the White House for misleading the vice president about his communications with Sergey Kislyak, the Russian ambassador, during the transition before Trump was sworn in.
+The retired general was later fired by the White House for misleading the vice president about communications with Sergey Kislyak, the Russian ambassador, during the transition before Trump was sworn in.

 Flynn was never charged with improperly communicating with Kislyak, but in December 2017 pleaded guilty to a single count of making false statements as part of a plea deal with prosecutors.